ml6team/quick-tips/nlp/README.md

 Typically, the more data we have, the better performance we can achieve 🤙.
 However, it is sometimes difficult and/or expensive to annotate a large amount of training data 😞.
 In this tip, we leverage three large-scale LMs (GPT-3, GPT-J and GPT-Neo) to generate very realistic samples from a very small dataset.

 - [ _Gender debaising of datasets using CDA_ (25/01/2021)](gender_debiasing_cda):
 A lot of large language models are trained on webtext.
 However, this means that unintended biases can sneak into your model behaviour 😞.
-In this tip, we'll look at how to try and alleviate this bias using CounterFactual Data Augmentation ⚖️.
+In this tip, we'll look at how to try and alleviate this bias using Counterfactual Data Augmentation ⚖️.